glaciers-in-archives/snowman/README.md

 ##### Replace

 Snowman exposes the [strings.Replace](https://golang.org/pkg/strings/#Replace) function in all templates.
-The following example illustrates how to replace a part of a string:
+The following example illustrates how to replace part of a string:

 ```
 {{ replace . "https://en.wikipedia.org/wiki/" "" 1 }}